• Skip to primary navigation

 ANGEL FUND

-Two figures to consider: $12.58, a penny for every neighbor experiencing homelessness, or $16.67, representing the 1 in 6 children in Wake County (16.67%) experiencing food insecurity.
+A few figures to consider: $12.58, a penny for every neighbor experiencing homelessness, or $16.67, representing the 1 in 6 children in Wake County (16.67%) experiencing food insecurity.
+Perhaps you might consider a penny for every link added to the completed chain.
+As of March 18, that would be $13.57 (1,357 links), but we hope the number will extend to $85.00 (8,500 links equals a literal mile of prayer).
 Or if you are feeling very generous, $335, a penny for all 33,500 food insecure children in Wake County.
 Please know that ANY donation of ANY amount is appreciated.

 The Data